FatStinkyPanda/therapy-notes-manager/README.md

 *   Windows 10 or later

+### Installation

+1. Download the latest installer from the [releases page](https://github.com/your-username/therapy-notes-manager/releases).
+2. Run the installer and follow the on-screen instructions.

 ## How it Works

 The Therapy Notes Manager is a desktop application built with Python and the `tkinter` and `ttkbootstrap` libraries.
 It uses a local JSON-based file system to store all data, which is then encrypted using a user-provided password.